-Worn around the forehead, this tree-shaped crown ( daegwan ) is the headband type found in the south in royal tombs at the Silla capital, Gyeongju.
-Between the fifth and sixth centuries, Silla crowns became increasingly lavish with more ornamentation and additional, increasingly elongated branch-like protrusions.
+Worn around the forehead, this tree-shaped crown (daegwan) is the headband type found in the south in royal tombs at the Silla capital, Gyeongju.
+Between the 5th and 6th centuries, Silla crowns became increasingly lavish with more ornamentation and additional, increasingly elongated branch-like protrusions.
 In this crown, three tree-shaped vertical elements evoke the sacred tree that once stood in the ritual precinct of Gyeongju.
 This sacred tree was conceived of as a “world tree,” or an axis mundi that connected heaven and earth.
 Two additional antler-shaped protrusions may refer to the reindeer that were native to the Eurasian steppe that lies to the north of the peninsula.
 Attached to the branch-like features of the crown are tiny gold discs and jade ornaments called gogok.
 These jade ornaments symbolize ripe fruits hanging from tree branches, representing fertility and abundance.
 With sunlight falling on its golden discs, the crown must have been a luminous sight indeed.

-A second type of crown, the conical cap ( mogwan ), was found throughout the peninsula.
+A second type of crown, the conical cap (mogwan), was found throughout the peninsula.
 Although it was initially thought to be an internal component of the headband crown, mural paintings show that it was worn independently over a topknot to proclaim the rank and social status of its wearer.
 The cap was secured to the head with double straps under the chin, as indicated by the small holes along either side of the cap.
 Appendages in the shape of wings, feathers, or flowers often were used to accessorize the crown, and those ornaments tended to be geographically specific to each kingdom.

 Eurasian connections

 The Silla crown demonstrates cultural interactions between the Korean peninsula and the Eurasian steppe (thousands of miles of grassland that stretches from central Europe through Asia).
 Scytho-Siberian peoples of the Eurasian steppe created golden diadems similar to the Silla crown, such as a crown from Tillya Tepe (an archaeological site of six nomad graves that contained objects known as the “Bactrian Hoard”) in modern-day Afghanistan.
-With five tree-shaped projections, flower ornaments and reflective discs, the Tillya Tepe crown can be compared with the natural imagery and radiant gold of the Silla crown.
+With five tree-shaped projections, flower ornaments, and reflective discs, the Tillya Tepe crown can be compared with the natural imagery and radiant gold of the Silla crown.
 Though separated by many miles and by centuries, both crowns attest to shamanic beliefs prevalent among the nomadic cultures of the Eurasian steppe.

 Burial customs in the Three Kingdoms Period